SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### SharePoint Embedded site

 Minimum Requirements
-1. App type - Owning app
+1. An app registration in Azure
 1. Credentials - SPE client id and SPE container
     -  Have permissions to Write and Create folder in the container
 1. Permission - "User.Read", "FileStorageContainer.Selected", "Files.ReadWrite"